zacharski/ml-class/README.md

 ## Important: How to pass the course

-As you will read in the details below this class is a programming intensive course where you work at your own pace.
-Historically, about ⅓ of the students get an A,  ⅓ an F, and ⅓ between an A- and a D. What separates the 'A' students from the 'F' ones is that the 'A' students keep a regular schedule and consistantly submit their work.
+As you will read in the details below, this class is a programming intensive course where you work at your own pace.
+Historically, about ⅓ of the students get an A,  ⅓ an F, and ⅓ between an A and an F. What separates the 'A' students from the 'F' ones is that the 'A' students keep a regular schedule and consistantly submit their work.
+If they have a question or need help debugging they message me on Slack.
+They are not necessarily the most proficient programmers, or the best at math.
+The attribute that best defines them is self-discipline.

 ## Course Catalog Description